benswinney/deep-learning/README.md

 ### Create Network Bridge
 Create a network bridge named "br0" with port connected to management network (192.168.3.0/24).

 Below is an example interface defined in the local "/etc/network/interfaces" file.
 Note that "enP1p3s0f0" is the name of the interface connected to the management network.
+Check the recipe documentation for more information on this step.

 - auto br0
 - iface br0 inet static